Overwhelmingly positive feedback – Heartland Reverse Mortgage 2020 survey

 The grandparent connection

-It’s no secret that grandparents play a vital role in their grandkids’ lives – highly regarded anthropologist Margaret Mead proposed that connections between the generations are “essential for the mental health and stability of a nation.”
+It’s no secret that grandparents play a vital role in their grandkids’ lives – here’s how to build the connection between the generations.

 How will you fund your retirement?